-To get more detailed information about crime scene investigator (CSI) or forensic science specialist containing occupational demand, forensics training program, forensics academy or forensics school, required Skills and Admission requirements for courses and even employment, different degrees and work environment, read the article below.
+To get more detailed information about crime scene investigator (CSI) or forensic science specialist containing occupational demand, forensic training program, forensic academy or forensic school, required Skills and Admission requirements for courses and even employment, different degrees, and work environment, read the article below.

-Here you will read a brief overview of information you might know.
+Here you will read a brief overview of the information you might know.

 Forensic Scientist VS. Crime Scene Investigator (CSI)

-Secondly, the student who wants to study crime scene investigator, should learn some courses in science including sample collection techniques, methods of preserving samples, process of crime scene examination, basic criminal justice, legal philosophy and basic lab science.
+Secondly, the student who wants to study crime scene investigator should learn some courses in science including sample collection techniques, methods of preserving samples, the process of crime scene examination, basic criminal justice, legal philosophy, and basic laboratory science.

-But the student, who wants to study forensic science, should learn many courses containing biology, chemistry, physics, toxicology, pharmacology, pathology and also working in laboratory and advance lab science.
+But the student, who wants to study forensic science, should learn many courses containing biology, chemistry, physics, toxicology, pharmacology, pathology and also working in a laboratory and advanced lab science.

-The CSI syllabus depends on forensics school.
+The CSI syllabus depends on forensic school.
 Here is the common list of courses for crime scene investigator:

 - Basic criminal justice

 Also, this is the list of a forensic training program for forensic Scientist: